Charlie Martin (racing driver, born 1981)

-Charlie Christina Martin (born 24 August 1981) is a British racing car driver and transgender rights activist, who competes in endurance racing.
-In 2021, she participated in the Britcar Championship.
+Charlie Christina Martin is a British racing driver and transgender rights activist, who competes in endurance racing and last raced in the Lamborghini Super Trofeo Europe, moving from the North America tournament.
+In 2021, she participated in the Britcar Championship, and has raced in the Nürburgring 24 Hours.
 She was born in Leicester, United Kingdom.

 Career

 European Hillclimb

-Martin began her career in 2006 in the Hillclimb Leaders Championship, part of the British Hill Climb Championship racing a Peugot 205 before moving on to race in the European Hill Climb Championship in 2014, driving a Formula Renault and a Norma Auto Concept M20FC prototype.
+Martin graduated from Nottingham Trent University in 2004.
+Martin began her career in 2006 in the Hillclimb Leaders Championship, part of the British Hill Climb Championship racing a Peugeot 205 before moving on to race in the European Hill Climb Championship in 2014, driving a Formula Renault and a Norma Auto Concept M20FC prototype.
 Martin has competed in the Trophee Tourisme Endurance in November 2017 alongside French racer Nicolas Schatz, claiming third place on her debut endurance outing at Bugatti Circuit.

 In 2017, she raced in the annual Race of Remembrance, an endurance event that raises money for the Mission Motorsport charity.
 Racing as part of the PT Sportscars team, Martin finish second in Class B.

 Ginetta GT5 Challenge

 In 2018, Martin joined the Richardson Racing team to compete in the Ginetta GT5 Challenge, the official support category to the British GT Championship.

 During the season she also completed her first test of LMP3 endurance racing machinery at Circuit de Chambley with the Racing Experience team in a Ligier JSP3 car.

 In July 2018, Martin was announced as a member of the Electric Production Car Series Drivers’ Club.